lousydropout/collab-canvas/README.md

 3. **Create rectangles** in one window and see them appear in others
 4. **Move objects** and watch real-time synchronization
 5. **See live cursors** of other users as they work
+6. **Test ownership conflicts** - try to edit objects owned by others

 For detailed testing instructions, see [REALTIME_TEST_GUIDE.md](./REALTIME_TEST_GUIDE.md).